-- Insert a thermometer in the supply air duct as close to the furnace as possible yet ot of a direct line from the heat exchanger.
-See Figure 31. - Insert a thermometer in the return air duct as close to the furnace as possible. - 3.
-Operate the furnace. - 4.
+- 1. Insert a thermometer in the supply air duct as close to the furnace as possible yet out of a direct line from the heat exchanger.
+See Figure 32. - Insert a thermometer in the return air duct as close to the furnace as possible. - Operate the furnace for a minimum of 15 minutes in gas heat mode. - 4.
 When the thermometer in the supply air duct stops rising (approximately five minutes), subtract the return air temperature from the supply air temperature.
 The difference is the temperature rise. - Compare the measured temperature rise to the approved temperature rise range listed on the furnace name plate.
-See Figure 32.
+See Figure 33.